coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    :cmd:`Print Assumptions`.
 It has the same effect as `-type-in-type` command line argument (see :ref:`command-line-options`).

-.. flag:: Conversion Checking

-   This flag enables and disables checking of conversion problems.
-Conversion tests which infer universe constraints (e.g. those used by elaboration) are not affected.
-Disabling checking breaks the consistency of the system and risks unsafe memory accesses (through VM and native compute).
-Note that `coqchk` ignores this flag and always checks conversions.

-   For instance :g:`0 : bool` is accepted.
-When a specific form is expected (e.g. match discriminees need to have an inductive type, binder annotations must have a sort type, application heads must have a function type) an explicit cast may be needed.
-For instance :g:`0 0` is not accepted, but `(0 : bool -> bool) 0` is accepted.

-   Since the upper layer checks are not affected, you may need to work around them (for instance using :tacn:`exact_no_check`) to use this flag.

 .. cmd:: Print Typing Flags

    Print the status of the typing flags described above, and also